jkerai1/DNSTwistToMDEIOC/README.md

 Block The Domain in Tenant Allow Block List using the powershell scripts

-TABL does not support punycode (xn--)
+TABL does not support punycode (xn--) and MDE support for punycode is limited